 Marketing Minor Curriculum

 Prerequisites do not need to be completed before you apply for the minor program, but all must be completed by the first day of the minor program.
-You are responsible for enrolling to pre-requisite courses.
+You are responsible for enrolling in pre-requisite courses.

 - BNAD 303 Marketing Concepts & Tools (3) Offered during fall, winter, spring and pre-session.